melby-md/melby-md.github.io/content/blog/mod11.md

  5. Iterative: ~118 million checksums per second

-Surprisingly enough, even though the SSSE3 version was faster than the SSE2 version, with `-march=native` the latter version was faster.
+Surprisingly enough, even though the SSSE3 version was faster than the SSE2 version, with `-march=native`, the latter version was faster.

 In the end, the vectorized implementations had a 100% or more speed improvement.